calum-hughes/calum-hughes.github.io/_pages/about.md

 I am a fourth year PhD student in the University of Manchester's [category theory group](https://manchester-ct.github.io) studying category theory and its relation to logic, supervised by [Nicola Gambino](https://personalpages.manchester.ac.uk/staff/nicola.gambino/).
-I have submitted my thesis.
+I defended my thesis in May 2026 to Steve Awodey and Omar León Sánchez.

 My research centres around topics in internal category theory, categorical logic, $2$-topos theory, type theory, homotopy thoery and the intersection of these things.